LemesoftNostalgic/sprint-o-matic-map-image-example/README.txt

 The lookup.png was created by Jyrki Leskelä as derivative works of the map above.
 License of lookup.png: CC BY-SA 4.0 Deed.
 See LICENSE.txt for details.

+The FantasySprintMap.png was created By Jyrki Leskelä, loosely following the street network of Raahe.
+License CC BY-SA 4.0 Deed, Jyrki Leskelä, 2024.
+See LICENSE.txt for details.

+The fantasylookup.png was created by Jyrki Leskelä as derivative works of the map above.
+License of fantasylookup.png: CC BY-SA 4.0 Deed.
+See LICENSE.txt for details.